Welcome to the 2018 Naturesave guide to being green. We have researched the practical things you can do as an Read More

-The Naturesave Trust has funded hundreds of individual projects, covering renewable energy, nature conservation, recycling, sustainable food and social welfare.
+The Naturesave Trust over two hundred individual projects, covering renewable energy, nature conservation, recycling, sustainable food and social welfare.

 Here is a selection of projects recently funded by the Trust, a complete list is down below:

-Our nature conservation projects are designed to protect wildlife, improve biodiversity and to improve knowledge and appreciation of the natural world through education
+Our nature conservation projects are designed to protect wildlife, improve biodiversity and to improve knowledge and appreciation of the natural world through education.
+Recent examples include: –

 Gloucestershire Wildlife Trust, Cotswold Water Park Reserves Restoration – The Naturesave Trust, along with Hanson Brick contributed to a project to enhance the biodiversity and public access to the nature reserves at Whelford Pools SSSI and Roundhouse Lake SSSI, providing marginal and open water habitats for many important species including Cetti’s Warbler, Great Crested Grebe, Water Rail and Lapwing.
 Read more>>>